temken/obscura/paper/paper.md

 Its only established property is that it interacts gravitationally and indeed dominates the gravitational potential of galaxies and galaxy clusters.
 One of the leading hypothesis is that DM is made up of one or more new particles and that galaxies such as our Milky Way are embedded in gigantic haloes of these as of yet undetected particles.
 Our planet would at any moment be penetrated by a stream of these particles without much of an effect.
-If these dark particles interact with nuclei and/or electrons via some new force besides gravity, they would on occasion collide with a terrestrial atom.
+If these dark particles interact with nuclei and/or electrons via some new force besides gravity, they would on occasion collide with a terrestrial particle.
 *Direct detection experiments* search for these kind of interactions and aim to observe DM events within a detector caused by an interaction with target nuclei [@Goodman:1984dc;@Drukier:1986tm;@Wasserman:1986hh] or electrons [@Kopp:2009et;@Essig:2011nj].
 These experiments are typically placed deep underground to shield them from possible backgrounds e.g. due to cosmic rays.